-TIP: To view the number of available devices, scroll down to the end of the list of devices and click the first checkbox next to the Select Columns icon ().
+TIP: To view the number of available devices, scroll down to the end of the list of devices and click the first checkbox at the top.
 The number of devices displays at the bottom of the screen.
 Click the first checkbox again to deselect all the devices, or click Deselect All.